What is the course about?

 By the end of this course you should be able to...

-Develop a 4 bar melodic phrase into a 16 bar piece of music.
+Develop a 4 bar melodic phrase into longer pieces of music

 What level is the course and do I need any particular skills?